See all chapters of A Guide to Solvency II.

 Solvency II

-A (re)insurer must, in setting technical provisions under Article 77(1) of the Solvency II Directive, calculate its best estimate of the probability-weighted average of future cash flows, taking account of the time value of money (expected present value of future cash flows), using the relevant risk-free interest rate.147 This is calculated as follows:
+A (re)insurer must, in setting technical provisions under Article 77(1) of the Solvency II Directive, calculate its best estimate of the probability-weighted average of future cash flows, taking account of the time value of money (expected present value of future cash flows), using the relevant RFR.310 This is calculated as follows:

-- The European Insurance and Occupational Pensions Authority (EIOPA) is required to publish for each relevant currency on a quarterly basis a relevant risk-free interest rate term structure for these purposes.148
+- The EIOPA is required to publish for each relevant currency on a quarterly basis a relevant RFR term structure for these purposes.311

-- EIOPA is to derive the basic risk-free interest rates for each currency and maturity on the basis of interest swap rates for interest rates of that currency, adjusted to take account of credit risk.149
+- The EIOPA is to derive the basic RFR for each currency and maturity on the basis of interest swap rates for interest rates of that currency, adjusted to take account of credit risk.312

-- For maturities where interest swap rates are not available from “deep, liquid and transparent” financial markets, EIOPA must derive the basic risk-free interest rates, for each currency, on the basis of the rates of government bonds issued in that currency, adjusted to take account of the credit risk of the government bonds provided that such government bond rates are available from “deep, liquid and transparent” financial markets.
+- For maturities where interest swap rates are not available from “deep, liquid and transparent”313 financial markets, the EIOPA must derive the basic RFR, for each currency, on the basis of the rates of government bonds issued in that currency, adjusted to take account of the credit risk of the government bonds, provided that such government bond rates are available from “deep, liquid and transparent” financial markets.

 PRA Approach

-In the UK, the PRA is responsible for calculating and publishing the relevant risk-free rate term structure.150
+In the UK, the PRA is similarly responsible for calculating and publishing the relevant RFR term structure.314

 The FS captures the credit spread corresponding to (i) the probability of default and (ii) the expected loss resulting from the downgrading of MA assets, and operates to restrict the scope of the MA.